<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Work-study

 Eligible students work on campus between 5-10 hours per week at minimum wage.
-You must have selected ‘yes’ to the work-study question on the FAFSA in order to have it on your Financial Aid Package.
-Do not count on this money to pay tuition bills as you must work before receiving a paycheck.
-Work-study is typically used for spending money during the school year.
+You must have selected yes to the work-study question on the FAFSA to have it on your financial aid package.
+Don't count on this money to pay tuition bills, as you must work before receiving a paycheck.
+A work-study is typically used for spending money during the school year.

 Pell Grants are Federal Government grants.
 These do not have to be repaid.
-It is based on family income in addition to other criteria on the FAFSA.
-The maximum amount for the school year 2019-2020 is $6,195.
+Pell Grants are based on family income in addition to other criteria on the FAFSA.
+The maximum amount for the school year 2024-2025 is $7,395.
 Amounts can change yearly, so you should check current Pell Grant award amounts here.
 You may use Pell Grants for a maximum of 12 semesters.

 State Grants

-State Grants - The name and amount of the grant changes state by state.
-The deadline to file the FAFSA in order to receive state grants also varies.
+The name and amount of state grants change state by state.
+The deadline to file the FAFSA to receive state grants also varies.
 A grant does not need to be repaid.

 Institutional Grants are financial aid that is given out by the college based on family need.
-The amount and requirements vary by college/university.
+The amount and requirements vary by the college or university.

 Merit Scholarships